United Institutions

 The United Institutions (UI) is a next-generation global institution, integrator platform and world forum, being developed for the international community.
 It is a major strategic investment in the global governance architecture and will serve a host of functions to support the international community in meeting the complex interconnected needs of today's world.

-The new world body is being established against the backdrop of escalating global crises, entrenched global governance challenges, and the adoption of new global agendas; and against the need for strategic investments in the following areas, inter alia,
+The new world body is being established against the backdrop of escalating global crises, entrenched global governance challenges, the adoption of new global agendas; and against the need for strategic investments in the following areas, inter alia,

-The new world body is being established against the backdrop of escalating global crises, entrenched global governance challenges, and the adoption of new global agendas; and against the need for strategic investments in the following areas, inter alia,
+The new world body is being established against the backdrop of escalating global crises, entrenched global governance challenges, the adoption of new global agendas; and against the need for strategic investments in the following areas, inter alia,

 - Strengthening the coherence and integration of the international architecture